microsoft/code-with-engineering-playbook/stand-ups/readme.md

 ### Contributors Unable to Attend (async updates)

 If a contributor knows that they will have to miss the stand-up, ask them to provide their answers to the 3 questions in written form before the stand-up.
 They could provide these over a shared Teams channel or email to the team.
-The scrum master can then read the answers during the stand-up.
+The scrum lead can then read the answers during the stand-up.
 Reading the update aloud during the stand-up will ensure the answers are communicated to the team.